From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Limitations

-Several limitations of our study warrant discussion.
+Our findings must be interpreted within several important constraints.
 First, our findings may not fully represent the entire TikTok ecosystem, as they are influenced by limitations in data availability and collection processes.
 TikTok's (unofficial) API serves content through its recommendation algorithm, which means we received videos that did not necessarily contain our queried hashtags.
 While we attempted to address this by sampling videos across engagement quartiles to ensure representativeness, the algorithm's opacity makes it difficult to guarantee complete coverage of substance-related content.
 This algorithmic bias may have also led to over-representation of certain creators whose content is favored by TikTok's recommendation system.
 TikTok, in our experience, also cuts off data requests arbitrarily.
 Our approach of using 1,000 videos per hashtag was due to an alignment with the average number of videos we could reliably retrieve before being cut off on that request.
 Second, the dynamic nature of social media data presented challenges - some videos included in our initial network analysis were later unavailable for content coding due to accounts being banned or made private, a particular issue in communities discussing sensitive topics like substance use.
 Third, methodological challenges arose around identifying substance-related content, as users often employ common words as coded references to substances, making it difficult to definitively categorize some content as substance-related versus general discussion.
 This challenge was compounded by the platform's rapid evolution of slang and terminology.
 Additionally, some videos contained duplicate hashtags, which could affect network metrics, and less popular hashtags may be underrepresented in our sample despite efforts to ensure broad coverage.
-These limitations highlight the challenges of studying substance-related content on social media platforms and suggest the need for complementary research approaches to fully understand these communities.
+Lastly, our study analyzed content characteristics rather than user impacts.
+We cannot make claims about whether exposure to recovery content affects help-seeking behaviors, treatment outcomes, or relapse risks.
+The relationship between what people see on TikTok and their subsequent actions remains an open question.
+These limitations underscore a fundamental point: platform research always captures a mediated reality shaped by technical systems, corporate governance, and social dynamics.
+Claims about ``what happens on TikTok'' must be qualified as ``what TikTok's governance systems allow to be widely visible.''